lastmeta/sensorimotor/README.md

 If, in the sensorimotor autoencoder network, we were able to identify distant connections we could listen to them at the appropriate rate of invariance.
 A distant connection, one that receives very different information about the environment can serve as a useful low resolution flag or indicator, while nodes that see some of the same inputs and are very similar can share higher resolution data because they all are familiar with the same patterns, the same context: they can talk shop with each other.

 In order to achieve this, we need two things.
 First of all, each autoencoder (that is each node) must actually be several autoencoders, encoding the input stream at various rates of compression.
 The smaller representations must be shared with 'further away' connections, the larger, more detailed, less compressed representations must be shared with 'near by' connections.
 Secondly, the nodes themselves must have a map of the network of nodes: they must know the shape of the network in order to know the distance of their connections... in order to know the correct variance levels to share.
-This shared map of connections should be difficult to define and distribute, but it is something in each node that stands apart from the neural net autoencoder.
+This shared map of connections shouldn't be difficult to define and distribute, but it is something in each node that stands apart from the neural net autoencoder.

 ## Conceptual Design Overview